 Evan Lawrence, BS, Technician

 Evan received his B.S. in biology and marine science from the College of William & Mary.
 As an undergraduate, he worked at the Virginia Institute of Marine Science studying how benthic microalgae affect nitrogen loads and the appearance of harmful algal blooms in the York River.
-He is broadly interested in nutrient cycling and primary producers, and is excited to expand his knowledge of genetics and cell biology in the Belin lab.
+He is broadly interested in nutrient cycling and primary producers, and is expanding his knowledge of bacterial genetics and cell biology in the Belin lab.

 Email: elawrence at carnegiescience dot edu